gavinlyonsrepo/Display_Lib_RPI/README.md

 The last version of Display_lib_RPI (V1.3.0) which used the bcm2835 library as a dependency low level interface is in releases and can still be downloaded and used.
 Version 1.3.0 will NOT work on raspberry pi 5 and uses direct register access.
 It is generally speaking faster than the lgpio.
+The lgpio replaced it in version 2.0.0.
 The lgpio library works with linux device drivers like spidev.
-Using Linux device drivers allow the library to work on Raspberry 5 as well as other linux computers that lgpio can be installed on
+Using Linux device drivers allow the library to work on Raspberry 5 as well as other Linux Single Board Computers that lgpio can be installed on.
 This provides more Flexibility, portability, better API, user space access,better compatibility and other advantages.